VecMoon64/OpenGLProject/ONEMLI_NOTLAR.md

             end
         end
     else
         print(magenta ..
-"To see which object files linked and libraries used, use -i flag" .. reset) end end
+"To see which object files linked and libraries used, use -i flag\n" .. reset) end end